-NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED) For the year ended 31 December 2021
+NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED)

-17 RECONCILIATION IN MOVEMENT IN FUNDS

-2021 £ 2020 £

-Retained surplus for the year (Increase) in pension reserve Funds at 1 January 2021 377,682 (3,005,886) 92,469 528,290 (304,482) (131,339)

-Funds at 31 December 2021 (2,535,735) 92,469
+18 RECONCILIATION IN MOVEMENT IN FUNDS 2022 £ 2021 £ Retained surplus for the year Increase in pension reserve Funds at 1 January 2022 81,309 (29,169) (2,535,735) 377,682 (3,005,886) 92,469 Funds at 31 December 2022 (2,483,595) (2,535,735)

-18 PENSIONS
+19 PENSIONS

 The OIA participates in the Universities Superannuation Scheme (USS).
 In 2016 the scheme changed from a defined benefit only scheme to a hybrid pension scheme, providing defined benefits (for all members) as well as defined contribution benefits.
 The assets of the scheme are held in a separate fund administered by the trustee, Universities Superannuation Scheme Limited.
 The charitable company is required to contribute a specified percentage of payroll costs to the pension scheme to fund the benefits payable to the charitable company's employees.
-In 2021 the percentage was 21.1% to 30/09/2021 and 21.4% from 01/10/2021.
+In 2022 the percentage was 21.4%.
 The charitable company is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore accounts for the scheme as if it were a defined contribution scheme.

-The total cost charged to the profit and loss account is £696,516 (2020: £633,371) as shown in note 7.
-There was neither a prepayment nor an accrual at the end of the financial year in respect of these contributions.
+The total cost charged to the profit and loss account is £778,074 (2021: £696,516) as shown in note 7.
+There was an accrual at the end of the financial year in respect of these contributions of £107,377 (2021: £87,978) included within other creditors.
 The disclosure below represents the position from the scheme's financial statements.

-NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED) For the year ended 31 December 2021
+NOTES FORMING PART OF THE FINANCIAL STATEMENTS (CONTINUED) For the year ended 31 December 2022

-18 PENSIONS (continued)
+19 PENSIONS (CONTINUED)